Mauriciools/react-users-list/README.md

-# Investment Calculator project
+# Users List

-This project was carried out as a simple technical challenge from a React course I am taking.\
+This project was a simple technical challenge from a React course I am taking.\
 The idea behind it is to add users to a dynamic list storing the passed information about their name and age.
-Moreover, I implemented a delete button/method so we can exclude any desired user from the list displayed on the screen by its Id.
+Moreover, I implemented a delete button/method so we can exclude any desired user from the list displayed on the screen by its ID.
-In here, I practiced my knowledge about React components, React states, React props, CSS styling and some more stuff!
+Here, I practiced my knowledge about React components, React states, React props, CSS styling, and more!
 I hope you enjoy :)

 ## Available Scripts